Did Herbert Armstrong Set Dates?

-Armstrongism: Religion or Rip-Off by Marion J. McNair (available through ESN in .pdf)
+Armstrongism: Religion or Rip-Off by Marion J. McNair (available through ESN in PDF)

-NOTE: In 2004 Gerald Flurry deleted and changed portions of Herbert Armstrong's book Mystery of the Ages, removing the part where HWA said there were no prophets in the N.T. church and substituting his own words.
+NOTE: In 2004 Gerald Flurry of Philadelphia Church of God deleted and changed portions of Herbert Armstrong's book Mystery of the Ages, removing the part where HWA said there were no prophets in the N.T. church and substituting his own words.
 (Read letters which show this.)
 One of the reasonings members in PCG have used in order to excuse away this editing is that MOA "wasn't Scripture" and it has merely been "updated for the times."
 But didn't HWA claim that God inspired him when he wrote MOA?
 Notice what HWA said:

 "But I think, in a way, God inspired it.
 But not in the sense that it is the word of God.
 It's as God inspired Herbert Armstrong."
 (Video presentation, Sept 9, 1995, HWA speaking) [emp. ours]